-Steven Marenberg is a partner in the litigation practice of Paul Hastings.
-He is the Chair of the firm's Entertainment and Media Litigation Group and Chair of the Century City Litigation Group.
-His practice encompasses a wide range of commercial litigation matters in various industries, with particular concentrations in the areas of entertainment-related litigation, technology-related disputes, copyright, trademark and other intellectual property litigation, and antitrust and business tort disputes.
-Steve's clients have included some of the nation's leading motion picture studios, television networks, independent production companies, music companies, interactive game companies, and entertainers, as well as prominent technology companies.
+Steven Marenberg is the Chair of the firm's Entertainment and Media Litigation Group and the Chair of the Century City Litigation Group.
+Mr. Marenberg's practice encompasses a wide range of commercial litigation matters in various industries, with particular concentrations in the areas of entertainment-related litigation, technology-related disputes, copyright, trademark and other intellectual property litigation, and antitrust and business tort disputes.
+His clients have included some of the nation's leading technology companies, motion picture studios, television networks, independent production companies, music companies, interactive game companies, and high net worth individuals.

-Named to The Hollywood Reporter's list of Power Lawyers and Variety Impact lists virtually every year since their inception, Mr. Marenberg has also been recognized as one of the country's foremost litigators by publications including Best Lawyers in America, The Legal 500, the Los Angeles Business Journal, and the Los AngelesDaily Journal, among others.
-In its most recent edition of Chambers USA, Chambers & Partners once again ranked him in Band 1 for media and entertainment litigation, citing a client who noted: "He's fantastic.
-There isn't a single case that I wouldn't trust Steve to handle and give me the best representation on."
+Named to The Hollywood Reporter's list of Power Lawyers and Variety Impact lists virtually every year since their inception, Mr. Marenberg has also been recognized as one of the country's foremost litigators by publications including the National Law Journal, Best Lawyers in America, Super Lawyers, The Legal 500,and the Los AngelesDaily Journal, among others.
+The Los Angeles Business Journal has listed him as among Los Angeles' most influential attorneys.

 Accolades and Recognitions

-Ranked in Band 1 for media and entertainment litigation in Chambers USA, 2006-Present
+Ranked in Band 1 or Band 2 for media and entertainment litigation in Chambers USA, 2006-Present

-Named to The Hollywood Reporter's Power Lawyers list every year since its inception
+Named to Variety's Impact counsel list or The Hollywood Reporter's Power Lawyers list every year since their inception

 Recognized as one of Los Angeles' Most Influential Attorneys by the Los Angeles Business Journal, 2018